 - Will the product get line item reimbursement or be bundled with something else?

 - If covered by insurance, will deductibles or co-pays be a barrier for patients?
 If not covered, will patients be willing to pay?

 The NIH’s Technical and Business Assistance (TABA) funding consulting services, available to those with a Phase II SBIR, offers reimbursement strategy and services as one of its four areas of consulting.
 Awardees can apply for up to $50,000.

 Reimbursement Strategy Tips

-Tip 2: Check whether incentives to purchase your product are aligned for the different stakeholders.
+Check whether incentives to purchase your product or service are aligned for the different stakeholders.
 For medical products, the incentives for payers, providers, and patients may be misaligned.
 For example, patients have to believe a treatment is safe and worth the side effects, payers have to be willing to pay for it, and providers have to view the evidence as strong and make it fit in their workflow.